 Kenya

-We work with the national Government of Kenya, county governments, and local organizations to strengthen health immunization service delivery for Kenyans.
+We work with the national Government of Kenya, county governments, and local organizations to strengthen health care for Kenyans.

 USAID/Amunga Eshuchi

-MOMENTUM is working with the Government of Kenya and its public health workers to increase COVID-19 vaccination rates in Homa Bay, Kakamega, Nairobi, Trans-Nzoia, and Vihiga counties.
-We also work in Homa Bay and Vihiga counties to strengthen routine immunization platforms so that Kenyans can receive the COVID-19 vaccine.
-We collaborate with the Government of Kenya and local partners to advance the United Nations’ Sustainable Development Goals, focusing on strengthening local organizations’ and governments’ capacity and commitment to improving the health of all Kenyans.
+Two MOMENTUM projects—Country and Global Leadership and Routine Immunization Transformation and Equity—are working with the Government of Kenya and its public health workers to increase COVID-19 vaccination rates and vaccinate Kenyans against preventable diseases.
+We collaborate with the Government of Kenya and local partners to advance the United Nations’ Sustainable Development Goals, focusing on strengthening local organizations’ and governments’ capacity and commitment to improve the health of all Kenyans.

 Learn more about our programs in East Africa